Inria-Empenn/narps_open_pipelines/INSTALL.md

 ## Data Download Instructions

-The dataset used for the `/src/reproduction_*.ipynb` can be downloaded using one of the three options below.
+The dataset used for the project can be downloaded using one of the three options below.

 For the scripts to work as intended, the dataset **MUST** be stored in `data/original`.